Northland

 Onekainga – Morepork Track: 13 km, 4-5 hrs (maps 20, 19)

 [At a cleared and grassy high point the DoC Kaiikanui Forest is on your left.
 The track mostly follows the fence line at the edge of the forest before turning south-west into the forest for Hansens Hill and turning sharply again there into the previous north-west direction.
 After about 4 km you reach Kaiikanui Rd (with a footwear washing station beforehand for you to use).
+Walk 1 km west from the end of the Morepork–Onekainga Track on Kaiikanui Rd to the start of the Helena Ridge Track.

 [Parts of the track north of Onekainga trig are well used for DoC predator control and there are numerous coloured markers for bait stations and traps.
 Stick to the orange markers.
 The track on the first km north of the trig is also less clear and gets worked over by wild pigs, so pay attention and use GPS guidance on whatever mapping you are using.]

-Helena Ridge Track: 9 km, 4 hrs (map 19)
+Helena Ridge Track: 3.5 hrs, 9 km (map 19)

 • Hopewell B&B – 1349 Russell Rd, Helena Bay Hill, near the junction with Hay Rd, down from the Helena Ridge track (approx map grid ref 1720.5 E, 6075.3 N).
 4.5 km off trail but pick up and drop offs available.
 09 433 9608.

-• LXM Artist Studio – Helena Bay (approx map grid ref 1722.5 E, 6077.5 N).
+• LXM Artist Studio – Helena Bay about a km from the intersection of Webb and Russell roads (approx map grid ref 1722.5 E, 6077.5 N).
 Has a caravan that sleeps three and space for about 10 tents.
 Pay by koha.
 Phone ahead 022 045 4391 (Alex) or 0274 339 016 (Dave) after 3pm to be picked up. lxmartist73@gmail.com.
-(Confirmed correct Oct 2022).
+(Confirmed correct Feb 2024).

-54. Helena Bay to ‘The Farm’: 17.6 km (map 18)
+54. Helena Bay to ‘The Farm’: 4.5 hrs, 17.6 km (map 18)

 As of 2020/21, the Russell Forest track has become off-limits entirely.
-You now need to road walk towards Russell, and either go all the way or take one of two other options before you get there, detailed below.
+You now need to road walk towards Russell, and either go all the way to this township or take one of two other options before you get there, as detailed below.
 It is 44.3 km from Helena Bay to Russell but you can stop at The Farm, 17.6 km from Helena Bay.
 It is 26.7 km from The Farm to Russell and from there you can take a ferry to Paihia.

 Stay on Webb Rd heading north into Te Mimiha Bay and turn right into Russell Rd.
+The road has moderate-to-low traffic (15 cars in 30 minutes mid-morning on Saturday).

 • Whangaruru Beachfront Camp – Ohawini Rd, Oakura Nth, between Ohawini Bay and Oakura Bay, about 3 km off trail (approx map grid 1721.7 E, 6084.2 N) and 9.5 km north of Helena Bay.
 TA walkers discount of winter rates for summer, e.g. campsite $17 pp, cabins $60 to $75.
 09 433 6806.
 There is a takeaway store in Oakura Bay, 11am – 6.45pm, closed Tues and Wed.

-• Oakura Bay Dive, Cruise – 207 Oakura Beach Rd, Oakura Bay, about 2 km off trail at approx grid 6083.5N.
+• Oakura Bay Fish, Dive and Cruise – 207 Oakura Beach Rd, Oakura Bay, about 2 km off trail at approx grid 6083.5N.
 Scroll down their website to find their accommodation section: caravans from $50 and tent sites from $15.
 Potential for drop off next morning.
 Ngawai and Justin, 09 433 6877, 0800 625 872, 0274 625 872.

 • Tammy – 2999 Russell Rd, about 11 km north of Helena Bay.
 Tent sites ($15), ablution block with hot showers.
 No cooking facilities.
 027 240 4121.
 (Confirmed correct Nov 2022)

 • The Farm – 3632 Russell Rd, 09 433 6894 (map grid ref approx 6089 N).
 Cabins, dorms, tents, campsites.
+This is a long string of buildings, with family and workers housed to the right and guests at the left (north end).
+There is a relaxed, hippy vibe to the place.
+There is no reception or anything – just try and find someone who looks like they live or work there.
 17.5 km north of Helena Bay.

 55. ‘The Farm’ to Paihia via Okiato & Opua 32 km, Russell, 27 km; or Waikare, 20 km (maps 17, 16)